-We recommend you inform your home insurance provider that you are using oxygen equipment in your home.
-If you use or carry home oxygen equipment when travelling by car we recommend you inform your motor insurance company.
+We recommend you inform your home insurance provider that your child is using oxygen equipment in your home.
+If your child uses or carries home oxygen equipment when travelling by car we recommend you inform your motor insurance company.
 This should not affect your insurance premium.